Experts warn of dangers from breach of voter system software

 “It’s a game-changer in that the environment we have talked about existing now is a reality,” said Matt Masterson, a former top election security official in the Trump administration.
 “We told election officials, essentially, that you should assume this information is already out there.
 Now we know it is, and we don’t know what they are going to do with it.”

-The software copies came from voting equipment in Mesa County, Colorado, and Antrim County, Michigan, where Trump allies had sue unsuccessfully challenging the results from last fall.
+The software copies came from voting equipment in Mesa County, Colorado, and Antrim County, Michigan, where Trump allies had sued unsuccessfully challenging the results from last fall.

-The Dominion software is used in some 30 states, including counties in California, Georgia and Michigan.
+The Dominion software is used in some 30 states, including Georgia, California and Michigan.

+Georgia election officials have emphasized voting system security and will be on alert for any issues, Deputy Secretary of State Jordan Fuchs said.

+“The release by this rogue election official to conspiracy theorists gives more of a perception of a concern than an actual concern,” Fuchs said Monday.
+“But it continues to undermine people’s faith in the outcome of elections.”

 Election security pioneer Harri Hursti was at the South Dakota event and said he and other researchers in attendance were provided three separate copies of election management systems that run on the Dominion software.
 The data indicated they were from Antrim and Mesa counties.
 While it’s not clear how the copies came to be released at the event, they were posted online and made available for public download.